 My forthcoming Cascadian speaking tour will focus on the politics and science of abrupt climate change.
 I’ll tell a few stories about the politics underlying the scientific endeavor and then focus on Sam Carana’s recent analysis.
 The latter, in which Carana ponders a global-average temperature rise of more than 10 C above baseline within a decade, is the focus of this brief essay.
 Evidence underlying this essay can be found, as usual, within the long, often-updated climate-change summary and update.

 The evidence is real, regardless who uncovers it.
 Carana probably is at least two anonymous people.
-S/he makes mistakes, like everybody else, but his/her lack of credentials does not obviate his/her findings.
+S/he makes mistakes, like everybody else, but his/her lack of public credentials does not obviate his/her findings.
 But I repeat myself.

 Tacking onto the current temperature the amount of global warming locked in for the next decade adds 0.5 C to the current temperature of Earth.
 In my case, that takes us to 2.1 C above baseline (i.e., about 1750).

 Removal of the aerosol masking effect, or “global dimming,” adds an additional 2.5 C. It’s guaranteed by high, unstable temperatures that preclude large-scale production of grains.
-The latest journal literature concludes the addition will be about 3 C, but I’ll take the ultra-conservative approach and side with Carana on this one.
+The latest journal literature concludes the addition will be up to about 3 C, but I’ll take the ultra-conservative approach and side with Carana on this one.